canonical/cloud-init/doc/rtd/reference/datasources/wsl.rst

-Certain features of cloud-init and its modules either require further customization in the code to better fit the WSL platform or cannot be supported at all due constraints of that platform.
+Certain features of cloud-init and its modules either require further customization in the code to better fit the WSL platform or cannot be supported at all due to the constraints of that platform.
 When writing user-data config files, please check the following restrictions:

 * File paths in an include file must be Linux absolute paths.

-  Users may get surprised with that requirement since the user data files are inside the Windows file system.
+  Users may be surprised with that requirement since the user data files are inside the Windows file system.
 But remember that cloud-init is still running inside a Linux instance, and the files referenced in the include user data file will be read by cloud-init, thus they must be represented with paths